Greatest Literature banner

 Then there's Faye's father (Burgess Meredith), a deluded former vaudevillian reduced to hawking bogus furniture polish door to door.
 And movie art director Claude Estee (Richard Dysart), Tod's mentor, who also indulges in unsavory activities.

-Somehow all this ugliness is easier to appreciate in literature.
+Somehow all this ugliness is easier to appreciate in a book.
 When we're reading, it doesn't make us wince or cringe as we do when it's thrust upon us visually and abruptly.

 It's also hard to accept the story as evolving on screen.
 Characters in the film seem to be going through their paces as outlined for them.
 They have their happy moments, their outbursts and their meltdowns when it's time for them to do so.
 Perhaps the script should have concentrated on fewer characters, fewer incidents, and worked on developing some depth, so we would more naturally accept the motivations for their actions.